crpietschmann/portfolio/_posts/2007-03-21-spring-is-finally-here-and-the-thunderstorms-have-begun.markdown

 Today is the first day of Spring, and in the Milwaukee area we are lucky enough to have some rain and a thunderstorm today.
 I like thunderstorms so I'm glad the season is here.
 The only bad part is it's also the beginning of Tornado season.

-<STRONG>Update 4/15/2007:</STRONG> And, it also snowed about an inch a couple days ago.
+**Update 4/15/2007:** And, it also snowed about an inch a couple days ago.
 But, it seems to be getting warmer again...
 But, we'll see if it stays warm.
 You gotta love Wisconsin weather.